doudchenko/banana/README.md

 The state is described by a `37`-dimensional vector containing agent's velocity and data on the ray-based perception of objects around agent's forward direction.

+The agend is considered trained if they achieve an average score above `13.0` over 100 consecutive episodes.

 [^1]: Keep in mind that you may not always be able to restart the environment after closing it.
 In those cases, restarting the kernel should help.